Milo1885/Tease-AI/README.md

 # Changelog - Patch 48

+General, Domme and Sub settings now use ToolTips for descriptions.

-Fixed bug that caused errors when using Goto-related Commands on the line just before an @End Command
+Fixed bug that caused errors when using Goto-related Commands on the line just before an End Command

 Multithreading overhaul - Displaying images to main window